britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 mitigating the effects of reordering on RTT measurement.

 Fifth, we performed parallel active measurements using ping, as described in
-{{other-bad-ideas}}.
+{{just-ping-it}}.
 In our emulated network, the ICMP packets and the QUIC packets traverse the same links with the same treatment, and share queues at each link, which mitigates most of the issues with ping.
 We find that while ping works as expected in measuring end-to-end RTT, it does not track the